Shoes for Spring

 •The average British women own 24 pairs of shoes

 •90% of women say they have at least 2 pairs of shoes they’ve never worn: Impulse buying!

-•The biggest reason for shoes no longer being worn are the heels are too high, too tight, too painful and no longer fashionable
+•The biggest reason for shoes no longer being worn are: the heels are too high: the shoes are too tight; they are too painful; and are no longer fashionable

 •4 out of 10 bought shoes for special occasions and then never worn again

 •50% of women hold on to shoes they don’t wear anymore